CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.3.2.1 General Smartphones and Tablets.md

 #### SYS.3.2.1.A18 Using a fingerprint sensor

-If you want to use a biometric fingerprint sensor, you should check to see if similar or higher protection can be achieved than with a device password.
+When using a biometric fingerprint sensor, SHOULD it be checked if similar or higher protection can be achieved than with a device password.
 In case of doubt or worse protection, a biometric fingerprint sensor SHOULD NOT be used.
 Users SHOULD be made aware of the falsifiability of fingerprints.

 #### SYS.3.2.1.A19 Using a language assistant